FLHonker/Awesome-Knowledge-Distillation/README.md

 3. Learning to Specialize with Knowledge Distillation for Visual Question Answering.
 NIPS 2018
 4. Knowledge Distillation for Bilingual Dictionary Induction.
 EMNLP 2017
 5. A Teacher-Student Framework for Maintainable Dialog Manager.
 EMNLP 2018
-6. Understanding Knowledge Distillation in Non-Autoregressive Machine Translation.
-Arxiv 2019
+6. Understanding Knowledge Distillation in Non-Autoregressive Machine Translation. arxiv 2019

 ## Beyond